 Any academic appeals, other than the ones mentioned above, must be discussed with the Department Chairperson or Program Dean.
 The Department Chair or Program Dean determines if the appeal should be presented before the Academic Appeals Committee (AAC) or not.
 If the appeal has to go through the AAC, the Department Chairperson or Program Dean advises the student to write a formal letter of appeal to the Academic Appeals Committee c/o the Dean of Academic Affairs.
-The appeal must be done three (3) business days after the student and the Department Chairperson or Program Dean consultation.
+The appeal must be submitted three (3) business days after the final course grades are posted.